By Roxanna Coldiron

 The benefit of plotting before you start writing is that you have a good idea of where the story will be going.
 You know how it starts, how it ends, and all the details in between.
 You don’t run the risk of making your characters run in circles.

 There are different ways to go about plotting your novel.
 You can create storyboards, but a simple plot outline also works.
-The method you chose is up to your writing style.
+The method you that you choose is up to you!

 Just start writing